gkorpal/gkorpal.github.io/_drafts/post-draft.md

 # Introspection

+For LaTeX I plan to shift to using [Vim]([Vim](https://www.vim.org/) as the text-editor and [MuPDF](https://mupdf.com/) as the pdf-viewer since both can be accessed solely via keyboard, while keeping all the good features from the GTK+ based LaTex editors [Gummi](https://github.com/alexandervdm/gummi) and [GNOME LaTeX](https://wiki.gnome.org/Apps/GNOME-LaTeX).
+In Ubuntu I used to use the Qt based [TexMaker](https://packages.debian.org/bullseye/texmaker) as text-editor with [Evince](https://packages.debian.org/bullseye/evince) as pdf-viewer, but the [display scaling](https://www.reddit.com/r/Crostini/wiki/howto/adjust-display-scaling) was bad with TexMaker  in Crostini and Evince was not unable to open DjVu files (hence no advantage of it using poppler), save annotated files by replacing the existing one, or open multiple PDF files without leading to system crash.

 Somethings that I overlooked because of branding of Intel is that m3 uses DDR3 RAM, whereas modern Intel Pentium, Intel Celeron and AMD A4 use DDR4.
 Moreover, getting rid of fan though makes the system lighter and quiter, bottlenecks the capabilities of the processor.
 Also, since the prices fluctuate a lot, if it wasn't an emergency I would have waited for better price on alternatives.
 If mobility was not a concern, then 15" windows laptops with Core i3 or Ryzen 3 dual core processors and SSD, like Acer Aspire 5, Asus VivoBook 15, Dell Inspiron and Lenovo Ideapad were good options.
 If I knew that we will be teaching for home then Apple iPad Mini would have been a better option.